sfu-ireceptor/dataloading-mongo/dataload/README.md

 ## Repository Options

+- --skipload: Run the program without actually lodaing data into the repository.
+This option will allow testing of the entire load process without changing the repository.
+- --update: Run the program in update mode rather than insert mode.
+This only works for repertoires.
 - --host=host - MongoDb server hostname.
 Defaults to 'localhost'.
 - --port=port - MongoDb server port number.
 Defaults to 27017.
 - --user=user - MongoDb  user name.
 Defaults to the MONGODB_SERVICE_USER environment variable if set.
 Defaults to empty string (no user name) otherwise."